mirage/mirage-www/tmpl/wiki/hello-world.md

 # vif = [ 'mac=c0:ff:ee:c0:ff:ee,bridge=br0' ]
 ```

+`xl` replaced `xm` as the default in Xen 4.2, with `xm` being removed completely
+in Xen 4.5.
+If you find that you're running the `xend` daemon, then you should
-Edit this to customise the VM name or memory, and then run it (if you're still
+use the `xm` command.
+Edit this to customise the VM name or memory, and then run
-on an old release of Xen you may need to swap the `xl` command for `xm`):
+it:

 ```
 $ sudo xl create -c console.xl